yancheng0821/merchant-system/merchant-admin/public/legal/privacy-policy-en.md

 # Privacy Policy

-**Last Updated: November 22, 2025**
+**Last Updated: December 2, 2025**

 At VAMerchant, we take your privacy seriously.
-This Privacy Policy explains how we handle your information when you use our business management platform.
+This Privacy Policy explains how we handle your information when you use our business management platform (including web, iOS, and Android applications).

 ---